 Sistah Space, a domestic abuse charity supporting women of African and Afro-Caribbean heritage, was birthed out of the pervasive level of violence incurred by this demographic of women – more specifically, in reaction to a Black femicide case concerning Valerie Forde and her 22-month-old baby, who were killed by her ex-partner.
 The organisation addresses the precise cultural needs of Afro-heritage victims through Black women therapists, political lobbying, and the provision of feminine hygiene products like sanitary towels and underwear.

-In 2021, they created this video to highlight the disparity in treatment between Black and white female victims of domestic violence to increase awareness of the inequality.
+In 2021, they created a video campaign to highlight the disparity in treatment between Black and white female victims of domestic violence to increase awareness of the inequality.

 3. Heightened Vulnerability to Mental Illness Due to Societal Misogynoir